 The following definitions and rules of interpretation apply in this agreement.

-Business Day: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.
+Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.

 Force Majeure Event: an event or circumstance beyond a party’s reasonable control including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Seller or any other party), failure of a utility service or transport network, act of God, war, terrorism, riot, civil commotion, interference by civil of military authorities, national or international calamity, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm, earthquake, epidemic or similar events, or default of suppliers or subcontractors.